Apulia Food Specialties

 27/Dec/2015

-Apulia, also known as the "heel" of the Italian boot, is one of Italy’s more interesting regions.
-Barely touched by tourists, its landscape is close to Greece, about 45 miles away across the Adriatic, which is why many towns and villages also have a Greek appearance.
+Apulia, Puglia in Italian, also known as the "heel" of the Italian boot, is one of Italy’s more interesting regions.
+Barely touched by American tourists, its landscape is close to Greece, about 45 miles away across the Adriatic, which is why many towns and villages also have a Greek appearance.

 Apulia is also one Europe’s great agricultural areas, producing much of Italy’s wine and olive oil, vast quantities of its fruit and vegetables, and most of the hard durum wheat used to make its pasta.
 Having these fantastic ingredients to choose from, its cuisine tends to be simple and delicious, relying on fresh, local produce.
 These are the region’s specialties, make sure you taste them when you go.